 5.4

-The Secretary shall send out the notices of the meetings of the Club and of the Board of Directors; shall keep the attend to the correspondence pertaining to his office; and shall perform such other duties as may be directed by the Board of Directors.
+The Secretary shall send out the notices of the meetings of the Club and of the Board of Directors; shall keep the minutes and attend to the correspondence pertaining to his/her office; and shall perform such other duties as may be directed by the Board of Directors.

 5.5

-The Treasurer shall direct keeping the accounts of the Club; collecting its revenues, and payment of bills as approved by the Board of Directors; shall deposit funds of the Club received in the name of the Club, in such depository as may be approved by the Board; shall perform such other duties as directed by the Board of Directors.
+The Treasurer shall direct the keeping of Club accounts; collecting its revenues, and payment of bills as approved by the Board of Directors; shall deposit funds of the Club received in the name of the Club, in such depository as may be approved by the Board; shall perform such other duties as directed by the Board of Directors.
 The Treasurer shall be bonded at the expense of the Club.

 5.6